Online Ramsey numbers of ordered paths and cycles: Small graphs vs

 \begin{lemma} For all $n \ge 1$, $r_o(P_3, P_n) \ge 2n-2$. \end{lemma} \begin{proof} Let Painter use the following strategy: color an edge red if this does not create a red $P_3$, blue otherwise.

 Each blue edge that appears in the graph must therefore be adjacent to a red edge.
 We call a blue edge $vw$ with $v < w$ \emph{left-forced} if $v$ has a red edge from a preceding vertex, and \emph{right-forced} if $w$ has a red edge to a following vertex.
+(A diagram demonstrating some left-forced and right-forced edges of a blue $P_6$ is shown in Figure~\ref{fig:p3-lower-bound}.)
 In either case, we say that the red edge \emph{forces} $vw$.
 Each blue edge must be either left-forced or right-forced, or else it could have been colored red.
-(It's possible that a blue edge is both).
+It's possible that a blue edge is both left-forced and right-forced.

 Suppose that the game continues until a blue $P_n$ is created.
 Let $uv, vw$ with $u < v < w$ be two consecutive edges of that path.
 Then it is impossible for $uv$ to be right-forced and $vw$ to be left-forced; in that case, $v$ would have a red edge both from a preceding vertex and to a following vertex, and a red $P_3$ would already have existed.